Cooper Haims Advisors LLC Acquires 617 Shares of Facebook, Inc. (NASDAQ:FB)

-Cooper Haims Advisors LLC boosted its holdings in Facebook, Inc. (NASDAQ:FB) by 25.6% in the third quarter, according to the company in its most recent Form 13F filing with the SEC.
-The institutional investor owned 3,029 shares of the social networking company’s stock after purchasing an additional 617 shares during the quarter.
-Facebook comprises 0.7% of Cooper Haims Advisors LLC’s holdings, making the stock its 18th largest holding.
-Cooper Haims Advisors LLC’s holdings in Facebook were worth $793,000 as of its most recent SEC filing.
+Cooper Haims Advisors LLC lifted its stake in Facebook, Inc. (NASDAQ:FB) by 25.6% in the 3rd quarter, Holdings Channel.com reports.
+The firm owned 3,029 shares of the social networking company’s stock after buying an additional 617 shares during the quarter.
+Facebook makes up 0.7% of Cooper Haims Advisors LLC’s holdings, making the stock its 18th largest holding.
+Cooper Haims Advisors LLC’s holdings in Facebook were worth $793,000 at the end of the most recent reporting period.

-Several other institutional investors have also bought and sold shares of FB.
-Cutter & CO Brokerage Inc. grew its holdings in Facebook by 0.9% in the third quarter.
-Cutter & CO Brokerage Inc. now owns 16,378 shares of the social networking company’s stock worth $4,289,000 after purchasing an additional 149 shares during the period.
-Compton Wealth Advisory Group LLC boosted its position in shares of Facebook by 1.2% during the 3rd quarter.
-Compton Wealth Advisory Group LLC now owns 8,414 shares of the social networking company’s stock worth $2,204,000 after purchasing an additional 100 shares in the last quarter.
-Spectrum Management Group LLC grew its stake in shares of Facebook by 242.1% in the 3rd quarter.
-Spectrum Management Group LLC now owns 8,004 shares of the social networking company’s stock valued at $2,096,000 after buying an additional 5,664 shares during the period.
-California Public Employees Retirement System increased its position in Facebook by 2.5% in the 3rd quarter.
-California Public Employees Retirement System now owns 5,524,033 shares of the social networking company’s stock valued at $1,446,744,000 after buying an additional 136,880 shares in the last quarter.
-Finally, Arjuna Capital raised its stake in Facebook by 45.1% during the 3rd quarter.
-Arjuna Capital now owns 16,366 shares of the social networking company’s stock worth $4,286,000 after buying an additional 5,088 shares during the period.
+Several other large investors have also recently bought and sold shares of the company.
+AE Wealth Management LLC raised its position in Facebook by 42.6% in the 2nd quarter.
+AE Wealth Management LLC now owns 82,420 shares of the social networking company’s stock worth $18,715,000 after buying an additional 24,635 shares during the last quarter.
+Sarasin & Partners LLP boosted its holdings in Facebook by 223.4% in the second quarter.
+Sarasin & Partners LLP now owns 256,493 shares of the social networking company’s stock worth $58,242,000 after purchasing an additional 177,179 shares during the last quarter.
+UBP Investment Advisors SA purchased a new stake in Facebook in the third quarter worth approximately $210,000.
+Foundations Investment Advisors LLC raised its stake in Facebook by 7.8% during the 3rd quarter.
+Foundations Investment Advisors LLC now owns 7,764 shares of the social networking company’s stock valued at $2,018,000 after buying an additional 563 shares during the last quarter.
+Finally, Clarius Group LLC lifted its position in shares of Facebook by 3.8% in the third quarter.
+Clarius Group LLC now owns 41,396 shares of the social networking company’s stock worth $10,842,000 after buying an additional 1,521 shares in the last quarter.
 Hedge funds and other institutional investors own 65.31% of the company’s stock.

-Several research firms have recently commented on FB.
-Mizuho boosted their price objective on Facebook from $315.00 to $330.00 and gave the company a “buy” rating in a report on Monday, October 26th.
-William Blair reiterated an “outperform” rating on shares of Facebook in a report on Friday, July 31st.
-MKM Partners raised their price objective on Facebook from $300.00 to $330.00 in a research note on Friday, October 30th.
-BidaskClub upgraded shares of Facebook from a “hold” rating to a “buy” rating in a report on Monday, November 9th.
-Finally, JPMorgan Chase & Co. boosted their price target on shares of Facebook from $300.00 to $315.00 and gave the stock a “buy” rating in a report on Wednesday, October 28th.
-One analyst has rated the stock with a sell rating, five have given a hold rating, forty-two have given a buy rating and one has given a strong buy rating to the company.
-Facebook presently has a consensus rating of “Buy” and a consensus price target of $293.84.

 Facebook Profile